-We may be restricted from re-leasing space at our retail properties.
+We may be restricted from re-leasing space at our retail properties by provisions such as exclusivity provisions in other tenants' leases.

 Leases with retail tenants may contain provisions giving the particular tenant the exclusive right to sell particular types of merchandise or provide specific types of services within the particular retail center.
 These provisions may limit the number and types of prospective tenants interested in leasing space in a particular retail property.